List of county roads in Collier County, Florida

 The following is a list of county roads in Collier County, Florida.
 All county roads are maintained by the county in which they reside, however not all of them are marked with standard MUTCD approved county road shields.
+County roads are maintained by Collier County Transportation Management Services (Collier County TMS).

-Most of county roads in Collier County were formerly state roads.
+Most of the county roads in Collier County were formerly state roads.
 In the mid 1970s, the Florida Department of Transportation (formerly the State Road Department) downgraded a number of the state roads to secondary state roads.
 On January 5, 1976, many of the roads were also renumbered to have a more streamlined numbering system.
 By the mid 1980s, the secondary state roads were turned over to county control.

 County Road 29

 County Road 29, once part of State Road 29 prior to the 1980s, is a 13-mile route connecting Everglades City and Chokoloskee Island with the Tamiami Trail in Carnestown.

 The southern terminus of CR 29 is in Chokoloskee, where it known as Smallwood Avenue (named for Ted Smallwood, who opened the areas historic general store which is now a museum).
 From Chokoloksee, CR 29 crosses a causeway across Chokoloskee Bay, which was built in 1956, to Everglades City.

 In Everglades City, CR 29 is known as Copeland Avenue in the southern half of the town.
 Copeland Avenue is named for David Graham Copeland, who worked closely with Barron Collier in the development of Everglades City.

 Just north of Everglades Airpark, CR 29 encounters a roundabout, where it turns east along Broadway towards the former Atlantic Coast Line Railroad depot.
 It then turns north along Collier Avenue, where it continues out of the city and terminating at U.S. Route 41 in Carnestown.